 A detailed traffic analysis was performed during the PD&E study.
 This traffic analysis will consider other improvements (transit, roadway, etc.) planned nearby this project and their effect on traffic flow.

 - Evaluate bridge replacement alternatives

 The project team will evaluate bridge replacement alternatives that will address structural deficiencies of the bridge as well as operational concerns associated with frequent openings.
-The goal is to minimize delay for the various modes of transportation in the area.

 - Minimize environmental impacts associated with improvements

 The project is located within the Indian River-Vero Beach to Ft.
 Pierce aquatic preserve, and is in an environmentally sensitive area that is used for recreation.
 The project team will evaluate design alternatives to avoid and minimize impacts to environmental resources resulting from replacement of the bridge.
 The avoidance and minimization of environmental impacts includes natural, physical, social and cultural resources within the project area.
 A mitigation plan will be evaluated to compensate for unavoidable impacts.